 "What is she doing here?"

 "We're her home city, guys.
 Of course she would show up once in a while.
 Come on!"

 "Stop trying to act cool.
 Mami's a big deal.
 You're trying to look, too."

 The girl—or rather, woman—in question, was wearing casual clothing, rather than either of the two uniforms familiar from holograms of her in newsfeeds.
-Yet despite what everyone knew to be her great age, she looked nineteen, twenty at most, far younger than the optimal age nanotechnology froze most adults at, the only option they were given.
+Yet despite what everyone knew to be her great age, she looked nineteen, twenty at most, far younger than the optimal age nanotechnology froze most adults at.

 An appearance choice that was only possible for a magical girl.

 As they watched, the girl stopped midwalk and turned her face up to look at them, smiling.
 She waved charismatically, her characteristic hairstyle bobbing.

 "Yeah!
 Mami!" several of the students said, while as many as who thought they could be seen waved back excitedly.
 The windows on this floor wouldn't open, for safety reasons, but they shouted anyway.